All Episodes

 Yeah, you bet.

-I mean uh Brandon worked very hard.
+I mean, Brandon worked very hard.

-He came out of Harrison High School at Harrison, Arkansas, uh, as a walk-on football player at University of Arkansas in nineteen ninety-four, came in way overweight, uh worked extremely hard to get that weight off.
+He came out of Harrison High School, Harrison, Arkansas, as a walk-on football player at the University of Arkansas in 1994.

-Yeah, and he he started out, uh reading about him and said he was he was three hundred pounds, but he wasn't solid rock, he was kind of pudgy.
+Yeah, and he started out, I was reading about him and said he was 300 pounds, but he wasn't solid rock.

-So three hundred pounds of uh solid Arkansas rock.
+So 300 pounds of solid Arkansas rock.

 And they did it.

-I mean they really did it.
+I mean, they really did it.

-Nick Cersei and Neil McDonough, everybody that worked on this project.
+Nick Cersei and Neil McDonough, everybody that worked on this project, I know they're all very proud of it.

-You know, why are you even trying?
+Why are you even trying?

 That wasn't Brandon.

-Brandon was just gonna be the one that overcame, and people, you know, across the nation are learning that, and that's uh you know, hopefully this weekend uh I know like Nick said that uh they'll get out in mass numbers this weekend to to experience this life and what Brandon the example he set.
+I know, like Nick said, that they'll get out in mass numbers this weekend to experience this life and what Brandon, the example he set.

 And if you take that away, you take Brandon away.

-So, you know, that's that was just such a part of him, and that's what he leaned on.
+So, you know, that was just such a part of him, and that's what he leaned on.

 It needs to be in every state in the country.

-Well, it's such a rarity that that Hollywood produces movies as uh the movie that you describe that uh you know that uh it is a remarkable thing.
+Well, it's such a rarity that Hollywood produces movies as the movie that you describe.

-Look, um uh Brandon, um uh you're wonderful.
+Look, Brandon, you're wonderful.

-I uh were you involved in the making of the motion picture, you hang out with the Hollywood people and do all that stuff?
+You hang out with the Hollywood people and do all that stuff?

 Yes, you yourself.

-That's that's about it.
+That's about it.

-I've learned how to hang out, but I got to see Nick last week, so that was that was pretty cool.
+I got to see Nick last week, so that was pretty cool.

 It really all comes together.

-Uh well, it's uh it's a very important film.
+Well, it's a very important film.

-It's uh something that needs more attention.
+It's something that needs more attention.

-And uh listen, Marty, I'm sorry.
+And listen, Marty, I'm sorry.

 I appreciate it.